JulioGuillermo/godeep/README.md

 ### Matrix

-Create a matrix is just like creating a vector, but with more dimensions:
+Creating a matrix is just like creating a vector, but with more dimensions:

 ```go
 // Creating a 2x2 matrix with values